 The good news is some amino acids can be used to improve sperm count and motility.
-There are various health conditions that can cause infertility, so be sure to get the right treatment.
+There are various health conditions that can cause infertility, so be sure to get the right potential treatment.
 Ask your doctor, too, before taking an amino acid supplement to attempt to solve any fertility issue.

 You may consume foods that are rich in L-arginine, such as poultry, red meat, fish, and diary.
 Once in your body, amino acids are converted to nitric acid, which dilates blood vessels and enhances circulation.
 Your sperm health is enhanced and your sperm motility is increased when you have better circulation to your groin.

 You may also snack on pumpkin, sesame, and sunflower seeds, dried fruits, and nuts and granola, which are all packed with L-carnitine, an amino acid reducing inflammation of your prostate, seminal vesicles, and epididymis.
 L-carnitine enhances sperm motility.
 Additionally, you may incorporate tofu, beans, peas, lentils, and peanuts in your diet – this way you can get L-lysine, an amino acid raising sperm count when used in combination with zinc.
 Zinc-rich sources include oysters, wheat germ, mutton, and dark chocolate.
 Eat L-lysine and zinc-rich foods together for best results.